-AEMO publishes methodology documents to support all major planning publications.
+AEMO specifically seek to align inputs and assumptions across its different forecasting and planning documents published.
 These are available on AEMO's website3 and provide additional relevant background to GSOO data and modelling assumptions.

 Figure 1 AEMO's major long-term forecasting publications